 In 2002-2004, while completing my MBA at Harvard Business School, I co-authored a business plan for a revolutionary venture whose egg freezing technology would allow women to prolong their fertility by freezing their eggs for later use.
 We won the Harvard Business School business plan contest and Extend Fertility was born.

-I was 24 years old in 2002.
-Some of my friends were 10 years older and worried about missing their window at having kids for reasons they did not control, and many did not realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
-And, with egg-freezing, we had the opportunity to give all these women the chance at becoming a mother.
+I was 24 years.
+Some of my friends were 10 years older and worried about missing their window at having kids for reasons beyond their control.
+Many did not yet realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
+With egg-freezing, we had the opportunity to give all these women the chance at becoming a mother.

 Our team won Harvard Business School business plan contest for which we were awarded the Dubilier prize, second place in Fortune Small Business business plan competition, and we were a finalist in Global Startup@Singapore business plan competition organized by the National University of Singapore Entrepreneurship Centre.